nexpy/nxrefine/docs/source/introduction.rst

 To transform data collected in this experimental geometry, it is necessary to determine an orientation matrix using Bragg peaks measured in the course of the sample rotation.
-With high-energy x-rays, the area detector covers reciprocal space volumes that can exceed 10×10×10Å\ :sup:`3`.
-Depending on the size of the crystal unit cell, such volumes contain hundreds, if not thousands, of Brillouin Zones.
+With high-energy x-rays, the area detector covers reciprocal space volumes that can exceed 10×10×10Å\
-*NXRefine* has a peak-search algorithm for identifying all the peaks above a certain intensity threshold, which are then used to generate an orientation matrix, :math:`\mathcal{U}`, which is refined using the positions of a large number of Bragg peaks.
+:sup:`-3`.
+Depending on the size of the crystal unit cell, such volumes contain hundreds, if not thousands, of Brillouin Zones. *NXRefine* has a peak-search algorithm for identifying all the peaks above a certain intensity threshold.
+These peaks are then used to generate and then refine an orientation matrix, :math:`\mathcal{U}`.

 Each Bragg peak is defined by its coordinates on the detector, :math:`x_p` and :math:`y_p`, and the goniometer angles :math:`\theta`,